LuisSalvadorHeysen/BitcoinBot/README.md

 # BitcoinBot

 ## Introduction
 This project is an algorithmic trading bot for cryptocurrencies.
-It currently uses the public CoinGecko API to fetch historical price data for Ethereum (ETH/USD) and applies a machine learning model (Linear Regression) to predict short-term price movements. **Trading logic is not implemented yet.**
+It currently uses the public CoinGecko API to fetch historical price data for Bitcoin (BTC/USD) and applies a machine learning model (Linear Regression) to predict short-term price movements. **Trading logic is not implemented yet.**

 ## Features
 - Retrieves crypto market data from CoinGecko (no API key required)